lsst-dm/dmtn-149/index.rst

 simulator on hardware which is capable of producing the full stream without running into bottlenecks.
 For example, if the simulator is run on an underpowered laptop, it might not produce the stream at the full volume due to a CPU bottleneck.

-We could provide tools to let the user know if this is happening, or provide documented guidance on how to detect it.
+DMTN-028 :cite:`DMTN-028` investigated hardware requirements for brokers and estimated that each broker requires about 40-80GB of memory and at least 24 cores for compute.
+We could provide tools to let the user know if their broker configuration is not able to handle the full stream, and/or provide tools to deploy the set of containers to a cloud provider.

 Network